 We will provide one individually wrapped paper towel (1 roll) and toilet paper (2 rolls per bathroom).
 1 small container of dishwashing soap.
 Several pods for the dishwasher.

 To confirm proper cleaning and sanitation, guests should wash all dishes, drinking cups and glasses, eating and cooking utensils prior to use.
 Clean dishes used and return to appropriate cabinets

 Per County Health Department requirements, we must request all guests strip bedding, gather all linens and place in provided plastic bags.

 - Prior to your arrival, you will receive an email outlining check-in and check-out procedures.

 - We will provide a “touch-free”, social distancing check-in with 2 sets of keys and directions ready for you in your own personal envelope which will be placed in the clear plexiglass box located outside on a door in the middle of our building.

 - We will have the office closed, but staffed during normal business hours, 9 a.m. to 5 p.m.
 We will miss personally welcoming you to June Lake.
 Do not worry – we are only a phone call away!
 760-648-1919 if you have any questions or need help during your stay.

 - We are not allowing public access to our restroom.

-- Due to extra time required to our new cleaning and sanitizing procedures, we cannot allow late check outs.
-As in the past, we will allow check in once the rental is confirmed to be cleaned, sanitized and inspected.
+- Due to the extra time required for our new cleaning and sanitizing procedures, we cannot allow late checkouts.
+As in the past, we will allow check-in once the rental is confirmed to be cleaned, sanitized, and inspected.